jihyec2/Final-Project/README.md

 ![p2](https://latex.codecogs.com/gif.latex?\dpi{120}&space;X_2'(t)=2(1-\frac{p_1}{1&plus;gX_2(t)})v_1X_1(t)-dX_2(t))

 By decreasing p1-parameter, they try to slow the INP divisions.
-After perturbation, the regeneration rate of ORN becomes 100 times faster than that without feedback, but the INP cell number suddenly increases at the beginning but rapidly decreases close to its steady state value(which is quite low) because the burst of INP proliferation causes the ORN production.
+After perturbation, the regeneration rate of ORN becomes 100 times faster than that without feedback(Figure2E).
+However, the INP cell number suddenly increases at the beginning but rapidly decreases close to its steady state value(which is quite low) because the burst of INP proliferation causes the ORN production.

-I resimulated this feedback by using R studio.
+Here, I resimulated this feedback by using R studio.

     $cd Homework4
     $module load rstudio/0.99.9.9